populationgenomics/team-docs/new_repository.md

 By default, all our repositories should be public, unless there's a specific reason that's not possible.

+This document describes how to set up a new repository:

+* Within GitHub (user permissions, branch protection)
+* Applying code linters (black, pylint)
+* As a package source (setup.py, conda preparation)

+## Repository Template

+The [cpg-python-template-repo](https://github.com/populationgenomics/cpg-python-template-repo) template contains a README & software license, and has linter configuration & github actions configured.
+This can be used as a starting template to simplify setup.

+To use this template you can either create a new repository and select this from the drop-down templates, or navigate to the template repository and click `Use This Template` to begin.
+Branch protection rules, user access, and conda/pip packaging (where appropriate) still need to be added manually.

+---

 After you have created a GitHub repository, you should change the following settings:

 ![merge settings](figures/merge.png)